AGNC Investment's Q4 2016 Income Statement And EPS Projection - Part 2

 b) Interest Rate Swaps (Net (Short) Position as of 9/30/2016):

-- Estimate of $845 Million; Range $595 Million - $1.10 Billion
+- Estimate of $845 Million; Range $595 Million-$1.10 Billion

 - Confidence Within Range = Moderate to High